 ESG rating: In general, environmental and social characteristics are measured by the aggregate ESG indicator.
 We use MSCI's ESG provider ratings, whose methodology takes into account environmental, social and governance factors together and weighted.
 Its approach takes into account the various environmental and social characteristics, with different weightings for each industry.
 Scale of rating: AAA, AA, (leaders), A, BBB, BB (average) and B and CCC (laggards).
-The Fund does not invest in CCC-rated companies and aims to achieve a higher overall ESG rating, but at least an A rating on a quarterly average at the Fund level.
+The Fund does not directly invest in CCC-rated companies and aims to achieve a higher overall ESG rating, but at least an A rating on a quarterly average at the Fund level.

-- What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives? - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+The Fund has no sustainable investment objective.

+How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?